 Do I Need To Do Any Training To Work In Construction?

 Yes.
-In Australia you need a qualification to do anything specialised.
+In Australia, you need a qualification to do anything specialised.
 In fact, you need to complete some training just to enter a construction site.
 The course gives an introduction to working in construction and is aptly named: General Construction Induction Card.
-It’s a one day course, costs approximately $110 AUD and details safety issues you may encounter while at work.
-Without it you cannot work in the construction industry.
+It’s a one-day course, costs approximately $110 AUD, and details safety issues you may encounter while at work.
+Without it, you cannot work in the construction industry.
 This regulation is enforced through the need to present your White Card at every construction site you enter.
 You will always need to carry it.

-If you wish to do more than dig holes and carry material you will need more training and qualifications [also called ‘tickets’].
+If you wish to do more than dig holes and carry the material you will need more training and qualifications [also called ‘tickets’].
 The following courses are common in the construction industry.

 - HR truck licence.
 You will need an Australian car licence for 2 years first.